davidwessman/blinka_action/README.md

   </a>
 </p>

-# blinka_action - Reporting test results to Blinka
+# Reporting test results to Blinka

 ## What is Blinka?